 A key issue raised was the ethical dilemma of inclusion, where being overprotective can unintentionally exclude children from essential clinical trials, contributing to gaps in pediatric safety data and continued reliance on off-label drug use.
 In conclusion, the conference advocated for a strong legal and ethical framework to safeguard children while promoting a shift toward a culture that recognizes them as active partners in medical decision-making.

-A huge thank you to all our participants for your insights, our invaluable guest speakers for sharing your wisdom, our generous sponsors, and the organizing committee for making it all possible.
-We look forward to seeing you again at our next anniversary conference!
+We would like to thank all our participants for their insights, our invaluable guest speakers for sharing your wisdom, our generous sponsors, and the organizing committee for making it all possible.
+We look forward to seeing everyone again at our next anniversary conference.

 Photos by: Nicole Daque